 Finding data is easy.
-Yet, finding accurate data that leads to actionable insights is still a challenge for most businesses, especially when it comes to home valuation, used across the property industry.
+Yet, taking data and making it actionable is still a challenge for most businesses, especially when it comes to home valuation, used across the property industry.

-An individual, such as a first-time home buyer or a real estate enthusiast, looking to learn more about the value of a home, has lots of resources to consult.
+An individual, such as a first-time home buyer or a real estate enthusiast, looking to learn more about the value of a home, has plenty of resources to consult.
 She can call up a friend who just sold a home in the area to get the scoop on the market, or conduct a quick search on Zillow and pull up their Zestimate for a property of interest.
-She can even search for 10 similar homes and compare AVMs in a google spreadsheet against some less algorithmic data points, like the neighborhood or its distance from the closest Whole Foods.
+She can even search for 10 similar homes and compare AVMs in a google spreadsheet against some less mainstream data points, like its distance to the closest Whole Foods.

 But for a business, this approach hardly represents the big picture – more a sad, statistically insignificant sample size.
 What many real estate businesses need is to see the value of all available properties for an entire region.